 - Council approves our Risk Management Strategy and Risk Register.
 Corporate risks are identified in terms of our ability to achieve our strategic objectives

-- Council has established that the Executive Board is responsible for operational risk management at the institution
+- Council has established that the Vice-Chancellor and President, supported by the University Executive Board, is responsible for operational risk management at the institution

 - risk management forms part of our planning process and covers all risks – governance, management, quality, compliance, reputational and financial

-- faculties and key professional service departments have risk registers in place, which are updated annually as part of the planning processes, or as circumstances require, for example, in response to COVID-19
+- faculties and key professional service departments have risk registers in place, which are updated annually as part of the planning processes, or as circumstances require, for example, in response to the Coronavirus pandemic

 - we maintain a corporate risk register, which includes an evaluation of the likelihood and impact of risks becoming a reality.
 Council receives from ARAC a report reviewing the corporate risk register at each of its meetings, enabling it to make amendments in light of changes in the risk profile in particular areas.
 An overall report and updated register is considered annually

 - Council reviews the effectiveness of the risk management process and internal controls via receipt of reports and minutes from ARAC throughout the year

 - ARAC considers regular reports from the Head of Internal Audit on specific areas of the University together with recommendations for improvement.
 Audit planning arrangements and the methodology and approach of internal audit conform to the latest professional standards reflecting the adoption of risk management techniques

 - ARAC approves the programme of internal audits and internal audits address value for money as appropriate.
 This informs the opinion on value for money in the annual report from Internal Audit

 - ARAC considers other reports on matters of internal control, including the annual Procurement Report, the annual statement and any associated reports on Public Interest Disclosure, and the University policy and associated actions on fraud and irregularity